Cabin Beds – FAQs

 In theory, an adult can sleep in a cabin bed as long as the bed’s maximum weight limit isn’t exceeded.

-Unless otherwise stated, cabin beds are designed for children and typically have a total weight capacity of around 75kg, including the mattress.
+Unless otherwise stated, children’s cabin beds typically have a total weight capacity of around 75kg, including the mattress.

-A single mattress weighs around 10–15kg, leaving around 60kg (9–10 stone) for the sleeper — more than enough to support a typical child, teen, or smaller adult.
+A single mattress weighs around 10–15kg, leaving more than enough to support a typical child, teen or small adult.